0glabs/0g-da-client/README.md

 ## Contributing

-To make contributions to the project, please follow the guidelines [here](contributing.md).
+To make contributions to the project, please follow the [contribution guidelines](contributing.md).